 A reader wonders why her card was declined after she paid off her entire card balance online, from her checking account, and the card issuer had even received the payment.

-So you can imagine reader Karen’s consternation when she tried to use her credit card and it was declined.
-When she called Capital One, the card issuer, she learned that it had put an eight-day hold on her payment, in spite of her having paid off her entire balance.
+So you can imagine reader Karen’s consternation when she tried to use her credit card for this purpose and it was declined.
+When she called the card issuer, she learned that it had put an eight-day hold on her payment, despite her having paid off her entire balance.

-She says she made the payment online, in November, directly from her checking account.
-The payment had left her checking account the same day, and Capital One had even received the funds.
+She says she made the payment online, directly from her checking account.
+The payment had left her checking account the same day, and the issuer had even received the funds.
 Karen is wondering if it is legal for a card issuer to place such a hold.